-Production and distribution expense increased \$3 million, or 6%, in the first quarter of 2014 compared with the first quarter of 2013.
-The increase is largely due to higher storm and service restoration costs and higher operating costs as a result of the Company's ownership percent of Boardman increasing to 80% from 65% on December 31, 2013.
-Partially offsetting the increases was a \$3 million decrease due to a reserve recorded in the first quarter of 2013 related to the Company's benchmark bid, which was not selected as a winning bid in the request for proposal for renewable resources pursuant to PGE's most recent IRP.
+Production and distribution expense increased \$6 million, or 5%, in the first half of 2014 compared with the first half of 2013.
+The increase is largely due to \$4 million higher operating costs as a result of the Company's ownership interest in Boardman increasing to 80% from 65% on December 31, 2013.
+Storm, service restoration costs, and labor were collectively \$4 million higher in 2014, and planned maintenance outage expenses at the PGE's generation facilities in 2014 were \$2 million greater than in 2013.
+Partially offsetting these increases was a \$4 million decrease due to a reserve recorded in the first quarter of 2013 related to the Company's benchmark bid, which was not selected as a winning bid in the request for proposal for renewable resources pursuant to PGE's 2009 IRP.